You are currently viewing Random forest algorithm in Python

 2- A minor change in the training data will highly affect the tree structure.
 Hence, there is a high variance in predictions.

-What is Random Forest
+What is Random forest algorithm

 Random forest is usually a bunch of decision trees.
 In this where we ask a random set of the question.
 And based on that question it makes the split.